|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Controlling Method # 1 - Manipulation

-As you know, another common form of manipulation can be scheming, when an ADD adult establishes himself as the undisputed ruler at home and work and works to control everything around him.
-I have found that learned helplessness is more common in women with ADD, while men with ADD tend to manipulate through scheming.
-In my experience, the manipulation is usually neither conscious nor premeditated; however, it is the only way that some ADD adults have found for satisfying their needs.
+As you know, another common form of manipulation can be scheming, when an ADHD adult establishes himself as the undisputed ruler at home and work and works to control everything around him.
+I have found that learned helplessness is more common in women with ADHD, while men with ADHD tend to manipulate through scheming.
+In my experience, the manipulation is usually neither conscious nor premeditated; however, it is the only way that some ADHD adults have found for satisfying their needs.

 Do you have any female clients who can only satisfy their needs by manipulating through learned helplessness?
 Or do you have male clients who manipulate through scheming to get their needs met?